wadhwakamal/wadhwakamal.github.io/src/content/post/property-wrappers-in-swift.md

 ```

 The code is now:

 - More concise
 - Self-documenting (the valid ranges are right there with the property)
 - Reusable across different properties and even different classes
 - Less prone to implementation errors

-(screenshot: Comparison of before/after code showing the dramatic reduction in code size)

 ## How It Works Under the Hood